Fastlane (2018): Storylines

 Immediately following the Royal Rumble, General Manager Daniel Bryan announced that there would be a first-ever "SmackDown Top Ten List" as voted on by the SmackDown roster.
 Bryan said the list would show who the wrestlers thought should get a title opportunity, but a wrestler could not vote for themselves.
 The Top Ten List was revealed on the February 6 episode of SmackDown.
 The following week, United States Champion Bobby Roode, Jinder Mahal with Sunil Singh, and Randy Orton all exchanged words as Mahal made fun of their spots on the list despite Mahal not ranking at all; Orton and Roode were 9th and 5th, respectively.
 The segment ended after Orton attacked Sunil with an RKO, and Mahal performed the Khallas on Roode and Orton.
 The next episode, Mahal again called out Roode and Orton, and a brawl broke out in which Roode attacked Orton with a Glorious DDT, but suffered a Khallas from Mahal, who stood tall once again.
 Despite this, Commissioner Shane McMahon scheduled Roode to face Orton for the United States Championship at Fastlane.
 The following week in a backstage interview, Roode said that in order to be the greatest United States Champion of all time, he would have to beat the best, and said that Orton was one of the best of all time.
 Orton interrupted and said the U.S. title was the one title he had never held during his WWE career and would be taking it from Roode at Fastlane.
 On the final SmackDown before Fastlane, Mahal defeated Orton due to an interference by Roode.

 Throughout 2017, The Usos (Jey Uso and Jimmy Uso) and The New Day (Big E, Kofi Kingston, and Xavier Woods) wrestled at numerous events over the SmackDown Tag Team Championship, with the original feud ending at Hell in a Cell with The Usos victorious.
-The Usos' next feud were with Chad Gable and Shelton Benjamin, who were unsuccessful in gaining the titles at the Royal Rumble.
+The Usos's next feud were with Chad Gable and Shelton Benjamin, who were unsuccessful in gaining the title at the Royal Rumble.
 On the February 20 episode of SmackDown, Gable and Benjamin had another opportunity to become the number one contenders against The Usos for the SmackDown Tag Team Championship at Fastlane, but were defeated by The New Day's Big E and Woods, thus reigniting an old feud.
 The following week, The New Day said that they wanted to be the SmackDown Tag Team Champions going into WrestleMania 34.
-The Usos interrupted and said that they had been with the WWE for a number of years, but had never had a spot on the main card at WrestleMania and said that would not be the case at WrestleMania 34.
+The Usos interrupted and said that they had been with WWE for a number of years, but had never had a spot on the main card at WrestleMania and said that would not be the case at WrestleMania 34.
 As the two teams had a confrontation, they were interrupted by The Bludgeon Brothers (Harper and Rowan) and retreated.